SolutionGuidance/psm/INSTALL.md

    Leave the terminal session open; leave the SMTP server running as you continue the install process.

-1. [PostgreSQL 9.6](https://www.postgresql.org/).
-We are testing with PostgreSQL 9.6.2.
+1. [PostgreSQL](https://www.postgresql.org/).
+We are testing with
+   PostgreSQL 10.x and 9.6.x.
 Check that you have PostgreSQL installed.
-If you do not, it is available on Debian via `sudo apt install postgresql-9.6`, or you can download it from https://www.postgresql.org.
+If you do not, it is available on Debian via `sudo apt install postgresql`, or you can download it from https://www.postgresql.org.

 1. The PSM code repository.
 Currently we suggest you run the PSM from